Software

 Laptop-wise, I got a Lenovo ThinkPad because it happened to be the best for my allocated budget when I was looking at off-lease laptops at my local electronics retailer.

 At the moment, my laptop is a glorified terminal for web services and remote shell connections to my desktop or development virtual machine.
-So it tends to run more experimental software.

 Onto peripherals: